Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-Figure~\ref{fig:dpp_sim} shows the results of the structured testing approach with nodes that are truly non-zero displayed in blue.
+Figure~\ref{fig:dpp_sim} shows one run of the top-down procedure with \emph{no} $\alpha$-adjustment: every reached node is tested at the nominal $\alpha = 0.05$, and the stopping rule halts testing below any node that fails to reject.
+We use the unadjusted procedure on purpose.
+At the large effect $d = 0.80$ the error load is far above~1, so a single picture can show both the correct detections and the false-rejection cost that adjustment is meant to remove.
+Nodes whose subtree contains a true effect are filled blue with rounded corners; null nodes are white with square corners.
 Any ancestor of a non-zero block is itself non-zero --- a rejection at the college or cohort level is a true discovery, not an error.
 The algorithm tested 18 of the 44 blocks rather than all 44, pruning branches rooted at colleges where the college-level test did not reject.
-It correctly identified HFCC as the source of treatment effects and descended into its cohorts and blocks, detecting four of the nine non-null blocks while falsely rejecting two of the 35 null blocks.
+It correctly identified HFCC as the source and descended into its cohorts and blocks, detecting four of the nine non-nulls while falsely rejecting two of the 35 nulls in Schoolcraft College (SC).